IlefMghirbi/Eurobot2023/README.md

-# Eurobot 2023 Robotics Project
+# Eurobot 2023 Robotics Competition

 ## Overview
 It is with great pride and pleasure that I share my experience as a team member in the **Eurobot 2023** competition.
 This journey was special both on a technical and personal level, beginning with forming a talented team from the **IEEE INSAT Robotics and Automation Society Chapter**.
 Starting from scratch, we collaborated to design, develop, and deploy a competitive robot.